Robust Nonparametric Testing Approaches for Spatial Regression: Abstract

 \section{Abstract}

-Determining significant covariates is a fundamental problem in spatial regression analysis.
-However, parametric assumptions limit flexibility and can lead to inaccurate inference when misspecified.
-To address this, we propose a fully nonparametric testing procedure for spatial regression that does not impose restrictive model assumptions.
-Our approach follows a Monte Carlo testing framework through random shifts with both torus and variance correction.
-We construct test statistics based on the correlation between the residuals, where the effects of nuisance covariates have been removed, and the covariate of interest, allowing us to assess the significance of the covariate in the sense of partial correlation.
-This enables robust inference across various models as it does not require parametric assumptions about the distribution, spatial correlation structure, and form of the dependence or even a closed-form distribution of the test statistics.
-Our method is computationally stable compared to the parametric approaches that depend on numerical optimisation.
-Furthermore, we show that the random shift test with variance correction and sample covariance as the test statistic is asymptotically exact.
-Through extensive numerical experiments, we demonstrate that our method achieves the nominal significance level and exhibits power comparable to that of parametric methods, even when they are correctly specified.
+Reliable inference for spatial regression remains challenging because it requires the correct specification of the spatial dependence structure, the mean trend, and the error distribution.
+Existing parametric testing methods rely on restrictive assumptions that are difficult to verify in practice and can lead to inaccurate conclusions under misspecification.
+To address this, we develop a robust nonparametric Monte Carlo testing framework for spatial regression based on random shifts.
+We construct test statistics that measure the dependence between residuals, obtained after removing the effects of nuisance covariates, and the covariate of interest.
+This allows us to assess the significance of the covariate in the sense of partial correlation.
+The proposed framework enables robust inference across various models without requiring parametric assumptions or even a closed-form distribution of the test statistics.
+Furthermore, we establish the asymptotic exactness of the random shift test in the increasing-domain setting when the sample covariance is used as the test statistic.
+Through extensive numerical experiments, we demonstrate that our method maintains the nominal significance level while achieving competitive power, whereas parametric methods can exhibit inflated type I error rates, even when they are correctly specified.

 {\it Keywords:} Nonparametric inference, nuisance covariates, random shift test, residual fields, spatial regression

 \spacingset{1.8}